 A competitive MDM solution should be fast to implement and show value and be able to scale to any type of data in Azure.
 It should also natively integrate with the full Azure tech stack in a containerized, Platform as a Service (PaaS) environment.

-The right MDM platform gives organizations the quality of data and trust in data necessary to fulfill business goals in Azure.
+The right MDM platform gives organizations the quality and trust in data necessary to fulfill business goals in Azure.
 Simply put, effective master data management can help unleash the power of your data and maximize the value of your Azure investment.

 To learn more about how MDM can seamlessly complement your Azure investment, explore the Profisee platform see how it seamlessly integrates into Azure to deliver high-quality, trusted data across the Azure data estate.